8 Top Arrondissements to Stay in Paris for First Time Visitors

 The Latin Quarter got its name from the high concentration of universities and research centers in the area.
 (University students commonly spoke in Latin back in the day.)

-In this area, you’ll find the Pantheon, the Jardin des Plantes, the Sorbonne University and the University of Paris, and the famous Boulevard Saint Michel and Boulevard Saint Germain.
+In this area, you’ll find the Pantheon, the Jardin des Plantes, the Sorbonne University and the University of Paris, and the Boulevard Saint Michel.

 This is the best arrondissement to stay in Paris if you want to explore narrow, historic, winding streets and be in the trendy left-bank neighborhood.